rahulmondal45074/Doctor-App-1/README.md

 .@ManytoOne Mapping
 .@ManytoMany Mapping

-.It can provide all details of Docters or
+.It can provide all details of
+Docters Class ,
+Patient Class,
+Appointment Class,
+Admin Class,
+BloodGroup Class,
+Gender Class,
+Qualification Class,
+Specialization Class,
+Gender Class.

 .Repositry

-.Database
+.My-SQL-Database

 ## Data Structure used in project

 .ArrayList is used
 ## Project Summry

-.This is a Restaurant model that we can to store data of the Restaurant .
+.This is a Doctor app project .

-.With the help of this system we can easily see the Restaurant details.
+.With the help of this project you can perform CRUD operation  with data of Docters ,Patient,Appointment,Admin, BloodGroup,Gender,Qualification,Specialization,Gender. all these class .
+.So you can easily manage data or understand .